AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ## Landing pages and web applications {#Webapps-capabilities}

 Adobe Campaign allows you to create, design, and share landing pages.
-Learn more about landing page in Campaign Web user interface [in this section](../landing-pages/get-started-lp.md).
+The landing pages experience has been entirely reimagined in the new interface.
+Discover how to create, design, and publish landing page in Campaign Web user interface [in this section](../landing-pages/get-started-lp.md).

-Landing pages have been entirely redesigned in Campaign Web user interface.
-As a consequence, in Campaign client console, you cannot edit, update or modify a landing page created in the Web interface - and conversely.

-In addition, the following types of web applications are not available in Campaign Web user interface.
+As a consequence, in Campaign client console, you cannot edit, update nor modify a landing page created in the Web interface - and conversely.
+The following types of web applications are not available in Campaign Web user interface.
 However, they are visible in the list of landing pages.
-Use the provided links to browse the Campaign Classic v7 documentation and learn more about these web apps.
+Use the provided links to browse the Campaign Classic v7 documentation and learn more about these web apps:

 * Web applications.
 [Learn more](https://experienceleague.adobe.com/docs/campaign-classic/using/designing-content/web-applications/about-web-applications.html){target="_blank"}
 * Web forms.
 [Learn more](https://experienceleague.adobe.com/docs/campaign-classic/using/designing-content/web-forms/about-web-forms.html){target="_blank"}